Last Updated on December 24, 2023 by Emmanuel

 - A bike’s drivetrain is the system that transfers power from the pedals to the wheels.
 It consists of the chain, cassette, derailleurs, and shifters.

-- The drivetrain transfers power from the pedals to the wheel, making the bike go forwards.
+- The drivetrain transfers power from the pedals to the wheel, making the bike go forward.

 - The chain is the drivetrain part that goes around the chainrings and cassette with links held together by pins or rivets.

-- A cassette is a stack of sprockets that attaches to the rear wheel hub.
+- A cassette is a stack of sprockets attached to the rear wheel hub.

 - The derailleurs are used to move the chain from one sprocket to another.